 It is possible; however, the ink color must be the same on all shirts.
 A few classes have chosen heliconia for girls, royal blue for boys, and used white ink for all of the shirts.
 Please be sure to submit one order form for each shirt color you plan to use for each class/order and staple them together.
 Please refer to the Shirt and Ink Color Compatibility Chart on our site.

 Can I mix different size templates for my class?

 NO!
 Please use the same size template for all the drawings in your class.

 We are placing 4 orders from the same school.
 Do the shirts all have to be the same color?

 No!
-Each class can be a different color.
+Each class use a different shirt/ink color combination.

 Is there a discount for larger orders?

-No. With our new everyday low pricing, we offer the same pricing to schools that submit one order as we do to schools that submit 20.
-The new low pricing is what used to be only offered to schools with 3 or more classes.
+No. With our new everyday low pricing, we offer the same pricing to schools that submit one order as we do to schools that submit 20 orders.
+The new low pricing is what used to be only offered to schools submitting 3 or more classes at once.

 How should I pay for the order?